 remove_wrinkles_photoshop_headshot_photography_blog-4 remove_wrinkles_photoshop_headshot_photography_blog-5 remove_wrinkles_photoshop_headshot_photography_blog-6 remove_wrinkles_photoshop_headshot_photography_blog-7

-So what do I Photoshop?
+So What Do I Photoshop?

 Well, those are my thoughts on wrinkles.
 If you have been avoiding getting in front of the camera for these reasons, I hope this encouraged you to take that step and get a portrait session done.
 A portrait can be a powerful thing and a way to celebrate your beauty.
-Your kids, your husbands, your parents and the rest of the world needs you to exist in photographs.
+Your kids, your husbands, your parents and the rest of the world need you to exist in photographs.